richy-p/haleakala-viewing-conditions/notes.md

 ## Want to add now
 1. Make config files for thresholds and range limits
 1. Ability to run analysis with different thresholds and save all results in new direcotry.
+1. Look into what measurements are NaNs, how does it change over time

 ## Improvements for future
 1. Handle NaNs using nearest neighbors - build model to predict and test